ngli-me/ia_knn/README.md

 parallelized.
 For a smaller selection like this, it might be faster to do it directly.
 So, this will be the approach I take.

+## Edge Cases

+> What if the user inputs a coordinate out of bounds?
+What about other types of inputs?

+The program will display a relevant error message, and exit.

+> Double check the bounds of the program, [-10, 10] should work.

+> What if there are multiple facilities of the same distance?

+Currently, the behavior depends on the `HashMap` keys ordering (in this case the index).
+This is randomly ordered.
+If ordering is important/deterministic, we can use a `BTreeMap`, which will give ordering to the keys.

+> What if a Facility contains 2 equal medication costs?

+This behavior depends on how `PartialOrd` is implemented for `f64`, since comparing floats is weird.
+I am not sure on the exact behavior, but I would imagine it defaults to `self`, which would be the first medication type by order.

+> What if our random seeding algorithm creates a collision?

+We can either increase the runtime, by re-reunning and checking for collisions, or choose a different generation method.
+I chose a generation method with no collisions, which is getting a list of all the indices, and randomly shuffling them.
+For this problem, I think this approach works best, given the space constraints.

 # Improvements

 > Provide a brief summary of how you might change your program if you needed to support multiple central fills at the